Koothara: Critical response

 The film received negative reviews.
 Times of India rated it 2.5/5 and said "It cannot be called an enjoyable movie despite a rich verve of youthful energy that is pumped into it.
 Often it is low, degrading and utterly disappointing rarely eliciting any real laughter."

 Gayathry of Oneindia.in said, "Koothara is a one time watchable flick.
 There are lot to see and laugh during the first half but, the movie disappoints during the second half and reviewed the movie 2/5."

 Raj Vikaram of metromatinee said, "Negative title will only serve to accentuate the movie's collapse not that 'koothara', is most badly made movie which is insufficient to the hilt.
 But its attempt to be a surprise packet, doesn't bear fruit beyond a point."

 Deccan Chronicle stated " Koothara is good in parts, just like a use-and-throw razor" and appreciated the technical aspects of the movie.

-The IB Times applauded the cinematography and Mohanlal's cameo.